 Focusing on reducing waste, fossil fuel usage and improving efficiency while developing programs to help our community to choose to live more sustainably, and supporting initiatives such as solar panel installations and community gardens.

 Strengthening the capacity and commitment of the broader community to act together to address environmental issues, including support for our local schools, Bushcare volunteers, community groups and rural landholders.

-This also includes support for projects undertaken by community groups and organisations to improve environmental and sustainability outcomes in the local area.
+This also includes support for environmental events and projects undertaken by community groups and organisations to improve environmental and sustainability outcomes in the local area.